tangrammer/cryogen-blog/resources/templates/md/pages/about.md

 **opensensors.io**

 ---
 As juxter developer I usually had to colaborate with  [opensensors.io](https://opensensors.io/), a scalable real time IoT messaging engine that can easily process millions of messages a second from any internet connected device.
-In this project I had the chande to work with: [Malcolm Sparks](https://github.com/malcolmsparks), [Michael Klishin](https://github.com/michaelklishin) and [Yodit Stanton](https://github.com/yods).
+This project was co-directed by: [Malcolm Sparks](https://github.com/malcolmsparks), [Michael Klishin](https://github.com/michaelklishin) and [Yodit Stanton](https://github.com/yods).

 ---